ahmedyar7/Machine-Learning-Projects/README.md

    - **Tech Used:** Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn
    - **Model Used:** All classification model with and without PCA

+6. **MNIST Hand Drawn digits Recoginition**

+   - I have made Number of Deep Convolution Neural Network to analyze and predict the Hand Drawn digits

+7. **Cats vs. Dog Classification Model**
+   - Cats vs dog classification model that is made using the knowlege of Convolutional neural network and Data Augmentation Techniques

 ## Dependencies

 - Python 3.x